Their market shut, traders in China's Silicon Valley do business from bags

 "This place is finally starting to wake up," he said, before taking a supplier's call.

-Shenzhen is one of the cities hardest hit by the coronavirus outside of Hubei province, with over 400 confirmed cases.
+Shenzhen is one of the cities hardest hit by the coronavirus outside of Hubei province, with more than 400 confirmed cases.
 Many apartment blocks have banned visitors and require residents to obtain permission slips before going outside.

 Yet so far, police have left the traders at Huaqiangbei alone.
-An employee at the local government department responsible for virus safety inspections said the traders were not breaking any rules.
+An employee at the local government department responsible for coronavirus safety inspections said the traders were not breaking any rules.

 Huaqiangbei acts as the major matching hub for companies across the world and the factories of southern Guangdong province.
 Many factories are closed and suppliers are unable to return to the market, worrying traders.